 Create a reservation on your DHCP server using the MAC address of the camera.
 (You can find the MAC address by searching the DHCP server’s lease.
 Contact our support team if you need help.)
 This mimics a static IP address.
 You should set rules on your firewall to allow all outbound traffic from that IP address.

 With all outbound traffic allowed from the camera, see if you can ping it.
 If that works, start adding restrictions back in.
 This won’t pose any security risk since the camera communicates outbound only and has no incoming traffic.

-Sometimes doing a power cycle helps connect the device to the network.
+If your camera is still offline after trying all the steps listed above, try a power cycle.
 Unplug the camera from power for one minute.
 When you disconnect, any lights on your camera will turn off.

 Plug the camera back in.
 You should see a pulsing orange light that changes to solid yellow.
 After this happens, wait for up to five minutes for the camera to come online.
 (You’ll know it’s online when the light changes to white).